Clarence City Council Chambers

 Architect: Bush Parks Shugg & Moon (1974) Heffernan Viney (1981)

 This project was awarded the Triennial Award for Public, Educational, Religions and Sporting Buildings in the 1975 Australian Institute of Architects – Tasmanian Architecture Awards.
-It won the Enduring Architecture Award in the 2022 Tasmanian Architecture Awards, and is currently shortlisted for a National Architecture Award in the Enduring Architecture category.
+It won the Enduring Architecture Award in the 2022 Tasmanian Architecture Awards.

 Duration: 50 minutes